- Our Story|

 - Faculty and Staff|

 - Public Relations|

-Welcome to the School of Mass Communications at Virginia Commonwealth University.
+Welcome to The Robertson School of Media and Culture at Virginia Commonwealth University.
 As a student, you must now face the real or imagined perils of college life: advising, registration and graduation requirements.

-The student handbook is designed to answer most of your questions about the Mass Communications (MASC) program.
-As your guide to the program specific to your year of enrollment, it is meant to explain and clarify the procedures and practices of the VCU School of Mass Communications.
+The student handbook is designed to answer most of your questions about The Robertson School’s mass communication programs (MASC).
+As your guide to the program specific to your year of enrollment, it is meant to explain and clarify the procedures and practices of The Robertson School.
 The VCU Undergraduate Bulletin is the official source for the university’s academic regulations and degree requirements.